 In children and adolescents, screen time use has increased at an unprecedented rate, which has resulted in a variety of physical and psychological disorders that were virtually unheard of in previous generations; the time has come to actively challenge those systemic processes that initiate, encourage, and promote screen use in light of the vast body of scientific evidence demonstrating the wide range of pathology brought on by prolonged screen use.
-Stolzer, Biocultural Analysys.
+Stolzer, Biocultural Analysys, 2021.

-This article on digital screens, apps and books is an invitation to further research into the role of digital content in the early development of literacy.
+This article on digital screens, apps and books is an invitation to further research into the role of digital content in the early development of literacy and provides "alerts" to further explore more the hidden potentials of new technologies and how routines such as book reading might change and become more effective in some respects.
 Bus, 2020.